 On February 22, 2022, Susan W also gave me encouragement:

-Keep the good work.
+Keep up the good work.
 You provide valuable info.

 Susan W